… ok, I’m metaphorically going back to the U.S. of A.

 Lets say, in addition there is the capacity for longer periods in the limelight… or at least a self made glow.
 In NZ this can become brief and rather unsustainable.
 It is also why a lot of us become very good at many things, because time on top is not continuously feasible for long, because there isn't really anything up there except for your head above a parapet lined with daggers and disesteem, unlike here, there is minimal support.
 There is a bulletproof ceiling of ‘fair remuneration’ and and even more repressive one that implies one should ‘be thankful for ones job or opportunity as is’.
 It is not the physical reality of getting to the top of your profession which is the hardest- it is the phycological barrage which is so damaging, depleting and exhausting.

-A child growing up in the states might have a higher statistic of being shot in a drive by, but the chances of them taking their own life by suicide or having other emotional, mental and spiritual problems are faaaaar lower than in Aotearoa.
+A child growing up in the states might have a higher statistic of being shot in a drive by, but the chances of them taking their own life by suicide or having other emotional, mental and spiritual problems are faaaaar higher in Aotearoa.
 Keep in mind- there are only 4 million of us in comparison also.

 Under one UNICEF heading, 'Ensuring Health and Well-Being', NZ country was placed 38th place out of 41.
 (41 being the worst measuer).
 This also covered indicators such as the neonatal mortality rate and the teenage birth rate.
 The comments about adolescent suicide were particularly damning.
 The report found New Zealand had the worst rate in the world at 15.6 per 100,000 people in the designated age bracket (15-19).
 This was substantially higher than the next worst countries, Lithuania, Finland, Chile and Ireland, and more than eight times worse than the best performing countries, Italy and Portugal.
 It was twice as bad as the American youth suicide rate and almost five times worse than Britain's.